echu18/work_schedule/README.md

 ### Available Time (day view only)

-- Double-clicking on any blank time slot (where there is no event) will summon a popup that displays the duration of available time between the previous and next work orders for that technician of that column.
+- Double-clicking on any blank time slot (where there is no event) will summon a popup that displays the duration of available time between the previous and next work orders for the technician of that column.

 - Click once anywhere on the page to hide the time availability popup